 Some people are so closed-minded that they laugh to themselves anytime someone brings up chi-gong.
 They think the person has fallen for superstition, and that it’s ridiculous.
 And if you try to talk about certain phenomena in it, they think you are really ignorant.
-Though these people might be closed-minded, their innate foundations aren’t necessarily poor, and so if they ever try chi-gong they might experience paranormal powers or have dramatic visions with their inner eye.
+Though these people might be closed-minded, their innate foundations aren’t necessarily poor, and so if they ever try chi-gong they might experience paranormal powers or have higher visions with their inner eye.
 So while they may be able to keep their minds closed to chi-gong, they won’t be able to keep their bodies free from sickness.
 So someone like this will go to the doctor when he gets ill, naturally enough.
 If Western medicine doesn’t prove helpful, he might give Chinese medicine a try.
 And if that’s not effective, and folk remedies don’t work, the person’s thoughts may turn to chi-gong.
 After turning it over in his mind he might decide to try his luck with it.
 So he would come to it with reservations.
 Yet right from the start he might excel at it, thanks to his good foundation.
 And it’s possible that a teacher from another dimension, or a higher being, would decide to take him as a student and give him assistance.
 This person’s inner eye might then open or he might find himself partially enlightened.
 In that case his eye would likely be opened to a high plane and allow him glimpses of how the universe really is.
 And certain powers would come to him.
 As you might imagine, all of this would be hard for the mind of someone like I’ve been describing to take.
 You can just picture how psychologically trying it would be.
 The very things that he had always considered imaginary and simply impossible, to the point of laughing at them, would now be unfolding before his eyes and confronting him.
 It would be too stressful for his mind to take.
 And his remarks about what he sees and experiences wouldn’t go over well with others, though his reasoning would be sound; he wouldn’t be able to reconcile the two dimensions that he sees.
 He would have discovered that the way people do things here is wrong, whereas what people do in other dimensions is often right.
 And yet if he goes by what he sees there, people here will say he’s making a mistake.
 So people wouldn’t understand all this and might think that chi-gong has driven him out of his mind.

 But it wasn’t that he went off the deep end in his practice, and the vast majority of us will never experience what the person in this example did.
 Only those who are especially closed-minded possibly would.
 The inner eye has been opened for a sizeable number of you here, and you have indeed had otherworldly visions.
 It was a pleasant experience rather than shocking, and it didn’t jar you in any way or lead to any kind of supposed “chi-gong syndrome.”
 The people who do experience this are quite rational, in fact, and what they say is apt to be highly philosophical; the logic of their remarks is really sound.
 The problem is just that what they say isn’t believable to non-practitioners.
 They might startle people by telling them that they have seen so-and-so, who is deceased, and how they were asked by him or her to do certain things.
 It wouldn’t be something most people could believe.
 Later it will become evident to those experiencing this that they should keep these things to themselves.
 And all is well once they learn to reconcile what they see in other dimensions with this one.
 The people I’ve been describing often have psychic powers.
 So again, it’s not that anything dark or deviant happened to them.